Navigation Turing Test (NTT): Learning to Evaluate Human-Like Navigation: Introduction

 Developing agents capable of learning complex human-like behaviors is a key goal of artificial intelligence research \cite{winston1984artificial}.
 Progress in this area would lead to new applications, from engaging video games \cite{soni2008bots}, to intuitive virtual assistants \cite{cowan2017can} and robots \cite{scheutz2007first}.
 Yet, despite striking successes in training \emph{highly skilled} agents \cite{vinyals2019grandmaster}, quantifying and making progress towards learning \emph{human-like} behavior remains an open challenge.

-We propose an automated Navigation Turing Test (automated NTT or ANTT), a novel approach to learn to quantify the degree to which behavior is perceived as human-like by humans.
+We propose an automated Navigation Turing Test (ANTT), a novel approach to learn to quantify the degree to which behavior is perceived as human-like by humans\footnote{All data and code to reproduce the ANTT are available at \url{https://github.com/microsoft/NTT}}.
 While human judges can be highly accurate when judging human-like behavior, their scalability and speed are limited.
 As a result, it is prohibitive to use human assessments in, e.g., iterations of training machine learning-based agents.
 We aim to remove this bottleneck, providing a scalable and accurate proxy of human assessments.

 We demonstrate our NTT approach on the complex task of goal-directed navigation in 3D space.
 This task is highly relevant and practical because: (1) it has been studied from a wide range of perspectives in both biological \cite{banino2018vector,decothi2020predictive} and artificial \cite{alonso2020deep,chaplot2020object} agents, so is relatively well understood; and (2) artificial approaches achieve a high level of task success \cite{alonso2020deep}, so proficient agents can be obtained enabling us to focus on human-likeness.
 While the majority of research on learning 3D navigation has focused on task success, we show that a high success is not sufficient for human-like behavior.